dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 will cancel out if they manifest at all.
 To do so is often to give up greatness and only the truly great can wield power with truth in the light.
-To do so requires faith in the truth as a shield, faith in the process and understanding that is difficult to come by *without religion*.
+To do so requires faith in the truth as a shield, faith in the process and an understanding that is difficult to come by *without religion*.
 If you cannot connect the dots between Psalm 23 and the power of truth as a guardian, then you need to go to school.
 To devalue religion as ancient, pre-modern, non-scientific hocus pocus is